The Washington Journalism and Media Conference

 SAMANTHA SHAW

-Samantha Shaw earned her BA in English and Comparative Literature and Masters of the Arts in Teaching from the University of North Carolina at Chapel Hill, where she was named Student Teacher of the Year in 2022, and recognized as one of the top 10 student teachers in the state of North Carolina.
-Now, she teaches English at Carrboro High School.
-Sam loves discovering the ways she can bring her students’ passions into a project based and equity focused English classroom.
-She fervently believes that words have the power to change us — whether that’s a potent literary work or the unique power of the press.
-Her teaching has been inspired by the transformational experiences at WJMC.
-She is a WJMC 2016 alumna, was an intern in 2017, and worked as a JFA from 2018 – 2020; she’s ecstatic to be back again!
-When she’s not in the classroom, Sam is managing social media or editing books for the author Katie Cross, listening to audiobooks, or cheering on the Tar Heels with her friends and family.
+Samantha earned her B.A. in English and comparative literature and M.A. in teaching from the University of North Carolina at Chapel Hill, where she was named Student Teacher of the Year in 2022.
+Now, she teaches English and has started a journalism program at Carrboro High School.
+In 2023-24 she was recognized as the runner up Beginning Teacher of the Year for the state of North Carolina.
+Sam loves inviting students’ passions into a project based and equity focused classroom.
+It’s true: words have the power to change us — whether that’s a potent literary work or the unique power of the press.
+Her teaching has been inspired by her experiences at WJMC.
+She is a WJMC 2016 alumna, worked as an intern and a JFA; she’s ecstatic to be back for her third year as an FA!
+When she’s not in the classroom, Sam is managing social media or editing books for the author Katie Cross, listening to audiobooks, or going on hikes with her fiancé.